irskep/spaudion/README.md

 This is a fork of [Audion](https://dev.panic.com/panic/audion) that replaces the file player with a very basic Spotify controllers.
 It supports pause, play, skip forward/back, and volume control.
 Right now it's just a one-day hack, so it probably doesn't use the Spotify API very responsibly.

+The app reports its name as Avdion because I renamed the project 5 minutes before publishing this git repo.
+Send me a PR and fix it? 😅

 To run, create `Audion/SpotifyCredentials.swift` like this:

 ```swift